-If a company known as Allied Interstate — or more formally as Allied Interstate LLC — has contacted you, don’t ignore it.
+If a company known as Allied Interstate — or more formally as Allied Interstate LLC — is harassing you, don’t ignore the collection calls or letters.

-Sometimes you’ll be able to remove Allied Interstate from your credit report, and sometimes you’ll merely be able to make them go away.
-Either outcome will be a win for you.
+Sometimes you’ll be able to remove Allied Interstate from your credit report and stop bothering you altogether.

 What is Allied Interstate?